woutslabbinck/SolidEventSourcing/README.md

 * The **ontology** used to encode the data is the Semantic Sensor Network Ontology ([SSN/SOSA](https://www.w3.org/TR/vocab-ssn/))
   * An example of a location measurement can be found [here](https://github.com/Sindhu-Vasireddy/LocationHistory/blob/main/vocab/examples/location_ssn.ttl)
 * The **Event Source** used as data structure is Linked Data Event Streams ([LDES](https://w3id.org/ldes#))
-  * To be more specific [LDES in LDP](https://woutslabbinck.github.io/LDESinLDP)is actually used.
+  * To be more specific [LDES in LDP](https://woutslabbinck.github.io/LDESinLDP) is actually used.
 This it allows to use a CRUD model to append to the LDES with the use of the [LDP](http://www.w3.org/ns/ldp#) API
 * To **persist the data** a Solid pod is used
   * More specific, the Community Solid Server ([CSS](https://github.com/CommunitySolidServer/CommunitySolidServer)) v5 is used as storage. *No guarantees can be made for other solid servers as those were not tested (yet)*